alyssakalbus/DWD-FinalProject/README.md

-# Dynamic Web Development Final Project
+# Dynamic Web Development x Bioart as Biopolitics Final Project

 Final Project for DWD @ NYU ITP

 I was unable to get this to run on Glitch because the database would not authenticate.

-## Research and Background
+## Original Project Proposal

 **Research Questions, Criticisms, and Observations**
 - What can the intentions and outcomes of military research reveal about future products and services?